Ebz30/PDF-Summarizer-Web-App/README.md

 - The API route `pages/api/summarize.js` decodes the uploaded PDF (base64), extracts text with `pdf-parse`, builds a prompt, sends it to the configured AI provider, and parses the response.
 Update the provider integration there if you prefer Claude or another API.
 - This scaffold does not persist uploaded PDFs or summaries.

-## Vercel deployment
+## Deployment
-Push the repository to GitHub, connect the project to Vercel, and add `OPENAI_API_KEY` in the Vercel dashboard environment variables.
+Push the repository to GitHub, connect the project to netlify, Vercel or any other web hosting service, and add `GOOGLE_API_KEY`, `OPENAI_API_KEY` in the Vercel dashboard environment variables.
 Vercel will run `npm run build` automatically.

 ## TODOs / Next steps
 - Improve AI response parsing and edge-case handling